 Whether you live in Reading or any other part of Berkshire, we’ve got solutions to help you keep your home, your loved ones and yourself warm during colder times.

 All you need to do is fill in your payment/delivery details and then let us know when you want your wood.
-We’ll then do everything else for you, and you can expect some premium-quality logs appearing on your doorstep at a time that suits.
+We’ll then do everything else for you, and you can expect some quality kiln dried logs appearing on your doorstep at a time that suits.

 √ Your home’s wood burning stove or open fire.